raxoft/form_input/README.md

 while the optional _title_ is the string which will be displayed to the user by default.

 The `param!` method works the same way but creates a required parameter.
-Such parameters are required to appear in the input and have non-empty value.
+Such parameters are required to appear in the input and to have a non-empty value.
 Failure to do so will be automatically reported as an error (discussed further in [Errors and Validation](#errors-and-validation)).

-Both methods actually take the optional _options_ as their last argument, too.
+Both methods actually take an optional _options_ as their last argument, too.
-The _options_ is a hash which is used to control most aspects of the parameter.
+The _options_ argument is a hash which is used to control most aspects of the parameter.
 In fact, using the _title_ argument is just a shortcut identical to setting the parameter option `:title` to the same value.